-Palestinian leader Yasser Arafat died overnight in a Paris military hospital ending his 40-year struggle for statehood for the Palestinian people.
-Arafat was one of the most recognizable figures on the world stage; a man who rose from a guerilla icon to a winner of the Nobel Peace Prize.
-Arafat named no successor and his death brings with it what many observers believe will be a fierce fight over who will take charge of the struggle Arafat led for 4 decades.
-When word of Arafat’s death was announced shortly after 4:30 am, thousands of Palestinians poured into the streets of Gaza and other cities to mourn. [includes rush transcript]
+Palestinian leader Yasser Arafat died overnight in a Paris military hospital, ending his 40-year struggle for statehood for the Palestinian people.
+Arafat was one of the most recognizable figures on the world stage, a man who rose from a guerrilla icon to a winner of the Nobel Peace Prize.
+Arafat named no successor, and his death brings with it what many observers believe will be a fierce fight over who will take charge of the struggle Arafat led for four decades.
+When word of Arafat’s death was announced shortly after 4:30 a.m., thousands of Palestinians poured into the streets of Gaza and other cities to mourn. [includes rush transcript]

 Already, the battle for succession is raging.
 Mahmoud Abbas has been elected chairman of the Palestinian Liberation Organization.
 Rawhi Fattouh was named interim president of the governing Palestinian Authority.
 He is in charge of organizing elections within the next 60 days.
 But as the Palestinian leadership moves to establish a temporary, collective leadership council, there are widespread concerns over how power will be delegated or taken in Palestine.

 For decades Yasser Arafat was the embodiment of the Palestinian cause and the symbol of resistance against Israeli occupation.
-He was born in on August 4, 1929.
-He has always claimed he was born in Jerusalem but many biographers say he was actually born in Cairo.
+He was born on August 4, 1929.
+He has always claimed he was born in Jerusalem, but many biographers say he was actually born in Cairo.

-In 1959, he co-founded Fatah, the Movement of the Liberation of Palestine and ten years later he was voted chairman of the executive committee of the Palestine Liberation Organization.
-After being expelled from Jordan he moved to the Lebanese capital of Beirut.
+In 1959, he co-founded Fatah, the movement of the liberation of Palestine, and 10 years later he was voted chair of the executive committee of the Palestine Liberation Organization.
+After being expelled from Jordan, he moved to the Lebanese capital of Beirut.
 In 1974, Arafat made a dramatic entrance on the international diplomatic stage.
-Addressing the United Nations General Assembly in New York, he told delegates that he had come “bearing an olive branch and a freedom fighter’s gun—do not let the olive branch fall from my hand".
+Addressing the United Nations General Assembly in New York, he told delegates that he had come “bearing an olive branch and a freedom fighter’s gun—do not let the olive branch fall from my hand.”

 In 1982, Israel launched its brutal invasion of Beirut to drive out the PLO.
 Arafat moved to the North African state of Tunisia.
 In 1987, the Palestinian Intifada, or uprising, broke out in Israeli-occupied West Bank and Gaza.
 In 1991, Arafat married Suha Tawil, a Palestinian from a prominent Christian family, with whom he had one daughter.